-If you qualify for representation, please call our Tax Clinic at (574) 631-3272 to obtain our current intake schedule.
+If you qualify for representation, please call the Tax Clinic at 574-631-3272 to obtain our current intake schedule.
 If your income exceeds the 250 percent requirement, you are also welcome to attend an intake and receive advice on your tax matter.
 However, please note that we may not be able to represent you before the IRS.

 Additionally, the Tax Clinic educates taxpayers and community partners on their taxpayer rights and responsibilities through workshops, educational sessions, and Continuing Legal Education.
 If your organization is interested in a presentation on a tax issue, please contact Professor Thomas.

-Additionally, although we receive funding from the IRS, the Clinic and its employees and volunteers are not affiliated with the IRS.
-A taxpayer’s decision to seek assistance from the Clinic will not affect the taxpayer’s rights before the IRS.
+Additionally, although the Tax Clinic receives funding from the IRS, the clinic and its employees and volunteers are not affiliated with the IRS.
+A taxpayer's decision to seek assistance from the clinic will not affect the taxpayer's rights before the IRS.

 ND Law grads credit Tax Clinic with preparing them for practice – November 1, 2017